ashesh-0/Disentangle/README.md

 Both of them are working perfectly well.
 What this means is that the determinstic grid is ensuring that training happens as it should happen.

-turing: /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/1 prior fixed to N(0,1) and using different weights.
+turing: /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/1 prior fixed to N(0,1) and using different mean and var.
+It crashed. ?
+No idea why it crashed.
-ruth:
+ruth: /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/8 prior fixed to N(0,1) and using same mean and var

+With MSE, I see that the best cases are mainly those where there is very little content.
+In that sense PSNR might be a better metric to observe things.